 With your partnership, we are confident in our commitment to create a safe operating environment for both campers and staff, while continuing to deliver on our mission to empower Jewish athletes to achieve their potential.
 Since early July 2020, our professional team has partnered with a dedicated and well-qualified group of lay leaders who have been following the science, evaluating camps that did operate during summer 2020, and researching best practices to ensure we can deliver on this commitment.

-The following FAQs are based on the current assumptions as follows:
+The following FAQs are SUBJECT TO CHANGE.
+They are reviewed frequently and are based on the current assumptions below:

 ● Regulators will allow us to operate – As a licensed youth camp in the state of Connecticut, we adhere to the regulations of numerous local, state, and federal agencies, as well as several national programmatic partners.
 We maintain close working relationships with the Connecticut Office of Early Childhood (CtOEC), National Ramah Commission (NRC), Foundation for Jewish Camp (FJC), and American Camping Association (ACA).